Azure-Samples/AI-Video-Intelligence-Solution-Accelerator/AIVideo Walkthru.md

 2. click **Next** to advance to page 3, **Review Deployment**.
 3. Click **Submit**.
 4. Return to the **Device Details** page and wait for all of the modules in your device to show a status of "running".
-This process takes several minutes.
-One of the transient states you may see is "back off"; this does not indicate a problem.
+This process takes up to ten minutes or more.
+One of the transient states you may see is "backoff"; this does not indicate a problem.
+Note that clicking the "Refresh" button puts up a misleading "Are you sure you want to refresh?
+Your unsaved edits will be discarded." warning.
+At this point you have no unsaved edits, so it is safe to refresh.

 ## View the results